ahmettb/vehicle-fault-detector/README.md

-# Vehicle Defect Log
+# Vehicle Fault Detector

-Vehicle Error Log Application is an application for logging errors and faults for vehicles.
-With this application, vehicles defects and defect images can be save.
+Vehicle Fault Detector is an application for logging errors and faults for vehicles.
+With this application, vehicle defects and defect images can be saved.

 ## Technologies Used